 Summary of Canadian Imports of US Crude Natural Gas and Refined Products

-- Alberta imports over 200,000 barrels per day of light condensate to blend with heavy bitumen for transportation.
-A curtailment of these imports could increase costs for heavy oil producers and could cause operational issues that constrain production.
+- Alberta imports over 200,000 barrels per day of light condensate from the United States to blend with heavy bitumen for transportation.
+A curtailment of these imports could increase heavy oil producers’ costs and cause operational issues that constrain production.

 Summary of Canadian Exports of Crude Oil and Natural Gas